GlobalPass-AG/developer/docs/api-integration-guide/kyc-screenings/retrieving-screening-data.md

 # Retrieving Screening Data

-During and after the screening process ends, you will receive **webhooks** (HTTP POST requests) to the webhook callback URL you provide to the GlobalPass support team.
-When receiving these requests, ensure that the body value of "secret" matches the webhook secret we will provide.
+During and after the screening process ends, you will receive **webhooks** (HTTP POST requests) to your webhook callback URL that you can insert in the Verification Settings.
+Read more here: https://help.globalpass.ch/how-to-generate-api-keys-setup-webhook-location-for-integration/

 #### Webhook types: